 The benefits of breast milk for your babies

 - Breast milk has the best balance of nutrients for your babies and adjusts to suit the specific needs of each baby.

-- Breast milk contains antibodies.
-These help babies fight infections, as well as lowering the risk of developing food allergies.
+- Breast milk contains antibodies to help babies fight infections and can lower the risk of them developing food allergies.

-- Breastfeeding lowers the risk of obesity, diabetes and other diseases.
+- Breastfeeding can lower the risk of sudden infant death syndrome as well as the risk of obesity, diabetes, and other diseases.

 - Lower risk of complications if your babies are premature.